timsbiomed/jpaserver-scripts/README.md

 - bin
   - env.sh and profile.sh for setting up functions and variables in the environment. env.sh is sourced by the scripts, and profile.sh is stuff that should be in users' ~/.bash_profile or similar.
   - install.sh downloads the HAPI CLI.
-- ontology_cache Configured with git lfs for large files, has the files that need a login to download: Snomed, Loinc and ICD.
+- ontology_cache  (repository assumed to be parallel to this one) Configured with git lfs for large files, has the files that need a login to download: Snomed, Loinc and ICD.
 - loaders Contains build.sh scripts to convert OWL to FHIR, and load.sh to load to the FHIR server.
 Some vocabularies have build.sh scripts that do basically nothing because the HAPI CLI can handle the files as the come.
 They exist for consistency only.
 - config This is for the systemd scripts, that haven't been tested recently.
 - hapi Contains the Hapi CLI and related files, as well as the jpaserver-starter ROOT.war and application.yaml